rstoof/cyto2func/README.md

 This is described in our paper at :....

 The current version of the tool only supports the Flow Cytometry Standard files(.fcs)

-To use the tool run the file decompose.py with your ensamble in the /FCS folder and a data file description like shown in the example.
-It will defaultly download the example data from: https://data.ncl.ac.uk/articles/dataset/Reconfigurable_genetic_inverters_using_contextual_dependencies/12073479 As described in our paper: .....
+As an example the tool will defaultly download the example data from: https://data.ncl.ac.uk/articles/dataset/Reconfigurable_genetic_inverters_using_contextual_dependencies/12073479 As described in our paper: .....

+To run the example:
+-run decompose.py

 The resulting database is a comma seperated file called "decomposed.csv" it contains: